Explanation Generation for Contradiction Reconciliation with LLMs: Methodology

 \subsection{Reconciliatory Explanation Evaluation}

-\paragraph{NLI judge models.} We select multiple judge models to evaluate the generated explanations, for improving robustness and quantifying the variance in judgment.
-To select judges, we evaluate the same 18 models as above on their accuracy in predicting the most frequent label for each instance in ChaosNLI-MNLI.
+\paragraph{NLI judge models.} We select multiple judge models to evaluate the generated explanations so that, compared to using one single judge, we can enhance robustness \cite{verga2024replacingjudgesjuriesevaluating} and quantify the variance in judgments.
+To select judges, we evaluate the same 18 models as above on their accuracy in predicting the most frequent label for a filtered subset of instances in ChaosNLI-MNLI, where an instance's most frequent label has been assigned by at least a threshold proportion \textit{t} (we set $t=0.8$) out of all annotators.

+We base judge selection on ChaosNLI-MNLI for two key advantages.
+First, compared to other NLI datasets, it offers a highly rigorous representation of human judgment with 100 annotators per instance.
+Second, it ensures that the selected judges are competent in assessing NLI relationships involving sentences contained within this same dataset from which we have selected contradictory premise-hypothesis pairs to be reconciled.

 See Appendix \ref{app_sec:prompt_nli} for the full NLI prompt used.
-Based on the results in Table \ref{tab:nli_judge_accuracy}, we include all instruct models (including Qwen3 models in non-thinking mode), except for Qwen3-0.6B and Qwen3-1.7B, as judges.
+Based on the results in Table \ref{tab:nli_judge_accuracy}, we include all instruct models (including Qwen3 models in non-thinking mode), except for Qwen3-0.6B and Qwen3-1.7B, as judges.\footnote{Appendix \ref{sec:additional_judge_selection_results} reports results achieved by our selected judges when other threshold values \textit{t} are used, including $t=0.0$ (using the full dataset unfiltered).}

-To validate the robustness of our judge models, we perform an additional control experiment by randomly shuffling around generated explanations so that each explanation is irrelevant to the premise-hypothesis pair that needs to be reconciled.
-As expected, our judge models overwhelmingly reject these randomized explanations as unsuccessful (see Appendix \ref{app:randomized_explanation_setting} for details).
+To validate the robustness of our judges, we perform additional control experiments by instructing them to assess explanations that are irrelevant (obtained by randomly shuffling explanations to mismatch the premise-hypothesis pair to be reconciled), and explanations that are adversarially crafted to appear relevant but are actually ineffective (we test both manually written and model-generated explanations in this latter category).
+As detailed in Appendix \ref{app:randomized_explanation_setting}, our judge models mostly reject these explanations as unsuccessful.

 \paragraph{Prompting.} As defined in Section \ref{sec:task_formulation}, the success of each generated explanation \textit{e} is automatically evaluated by prompting a judge model to predict the NLI label for each of the three relationships: (i) between $p + e$ (\textit{p} concatenated with \textit{e}) and \textit{h}; (ii) between \textit{p} and \textit{e}; and (iii) between \textit{e} and \textit{p}.
 In all three cases, the same NLI instruction prompt is used as in the judge selection process set out above (and in full in Appendix \ref{app_sec:prompt_nli}).